 Beer Brats and Sauerkraut ~ brats cooked on the grill in beer, butter, onions and sauerkraut.
 Delicious on buns with a swipe of Dusseldorf mustard.

 We got the recipe out of our newspaper and it’s from a local meat market.
 It’s all cooked on the grill in a disposable pan, so easy (besides being so damn good).
-The brats are grilled first and then submersed in a mixture of beer, butter, onions, sweet banana peppers and sauerkraut.
+The sausages are grilled first and then submersed in a mixture of beer, butter, onions, sweet banana peppers and sauerkraut.
 Cover and simmer on the grill until all the flavors meld and the brats are super tender and flavorful.

 These brats are great on toasted buns with the sauerkraut mixture piled on and Dusseldorf mustard.
 But we skipped the buns and opted for a plate of beer brats and sauerkraut, with mustard on the side ~ and we promptly wolfed down two brats each!

 Next time you get a hankering for brats, fire up the grill and try Meathead’s specialty, you will love this dish, I promise.
 Prost! ~ Kelly

 Looking for more fall inspired Oktoberfest food?
 Then check these recipes out, too!

 - German Potato Salad, this authentic recipe is a perfect sweet and tangy side dish!

 - German Sausage Skillet, more sausages cooked this time on the stovetop with apples, potatoes and sauerkraut, yum!

 - Sausage Sheet Pan Dinner, with lots of roasted and caramelized veggies.